-Ardrox is a fluorescent reagent, and appropriate equipment is required to view the developed print.
-Ardrox has a broad excitation band stretching from shortwave UV well into the blue range.
-Excitation can be accomplished with shortwave or longwave UV light sources, BLUEMAXXTM or other alternate light sources.
+Rhodamine 6G is a fluorescent reagent and appropriate equipment is required to view the developed print.
+Excitation can be accomplished with longwave UV sources, blue light sources, tunable forensic light sources, and lasers.
+Blue, green or red illumination produces the best overall results.
 Follow all safety recommendations for the light source you choose.
-If using a light source other than longwave UV, viewing must be through an appropriate barrier filter such as the filter supplied with the BLUEMAXXTM.
-Darken the room for best viewing.
+If using a light source other than longwave UV, viewing must be through an appropriate barrier filter such as the orange filter supplied with the BLUEMAXXTM or megaMAXXTM system.
+NOTE: If illumination is provided by a red ALS (625nm), use a red barrier filter.